Oct 9, 2020 - Staff Article

 Include Catch Basin from Downspout before drain

-If you need drainage fabric for your drainage project then take a look at the Nonwoven fabrics below that are perfect for this kind of application.
+If your drainage project requires non-woven fabric consider our selection of professional-grade nonwoven fabrics below that are perfect for this kind of application.
 Also feel free to contact us with any drainage fabric questions, or to order by phone.
 Pro Fabric Supply: (800) 520-7731